flybywiresim/aircraft/fbw-a380x/docs/a380x-public-api-spec.md

 - 3rd prefix for panel (ELEC/...) or not?
 - 4th prefix for side (CAPT/FO) or not?
 - EVENT/VAR NAME
-- postfix for number (e.g. ENG 1/ENG 2/ENG 3/ENG 4) or not?
+- postfix for number (e.g. ENG 1/ENG 2/ENG 3/ENG 4) or left/right (e.g. L/R)

 {A32NX|A380X}_OVHD_ELEC_BAT_PB_IS_AUTO_{1|2} = (0|1)